deer-in-haze/gilusis_mokymas/README.md

 These libraries are required for:

 pandas — reading and processing CSV files
-IPython — rendering HTML content and displaying inline images pillow — Loading and manipulating local image files (PIL) google-generativeai — Accessing the Google AI Studio (Gemini) API for your prompt-based model testing
+IPython — rendering HTML content and displaying inline images
+pillow — loading and manipulating local image files (PIL)
+google-generativeai — accessing the Google AI Studio (Gemini) API for your prompt-based model testing

 ---